 There has been a story circulating around the internet regarding Jehovah’s Witnesses and their level of obedience to their religion’s leaders, a story that is very disturbing and downright frightening.
 It shows just how far many of them would go when it comes to the instructions they’re given from the religion, whether or not those instructions originate in the bible, and whether or not they include doing something dangerous and even deadly.

 The Parallel of Micah’s Prophecy

-This story begins in the November 15, 2013, study edition of the Watchtower magazine.
-The article drew on the story of Micah, a prophet in the bible,.
-Micah prophesied about a time when the Jews would be under attack by Assyrian forces, and talked about “seven shepherds and eight dukes” who would rise up and protect the people.
+This story begins with the November 15, 2013, study edition of the Watchtower magazine.
+The article drew on the story of Micah, a prophet in the bible; Micah prophesied about a time when the Jews would be under attack by Assyrian forces, and talked about “seven shepherds and eight dukes” who would rise up and protect the people.

 The Frightening Instructions

 According to the story, in Micah’s time, those shepherds and dukes were able to protect the Jews from the Assyrians.
 The Watchtower then talked about how the elders in the congregation today would protect congregants from attacks it may suffer from Satan, or any other source.

 Their frightening instructions for being protected included the following (bold added for emphasis):